haiku/website/content/news/2023-01-22_2022_financial_report.md

 far.

-In 2022 our contractor waddlesplash worked the whole year, and we got a Beta 4 release near Christmas due to his work as well as great work from many other contributors.
+In 2022 our contractor waddlesplash worked the whole year, and we got a Beta 4 release near Christmas due to his efforts as well as from our many other contributors.

 I want to extend a huge thanks to all our donors, everyone in the project really appreciates every donation we get.
 A lot got done in 2022 and 2023 should be another